brandonapol/changelog-generator/README.md

 4. Push your branch to your forked repository
 5. Open a pull request

-Please ensure that your code follows the existing style and includes appropriate tests.
+Please ensure that your code follows the existing style and passes the linter checks.

 ## License